joejuzl/friendmap/README.md

 This is by no means prod ready.
 Some things that would be required:

-* A proper database, e.g. postgres, running in a seperate container
+* A proper database, e.g. postgres
 * A proper http server, e.g. nginx, to server static files
 * Testing for the javascript and end-to-end tests
 * Logging